tchal100/Credit_Risk_Analysis-/README.md

-In comparison to to the lowest the EasyEnemble Classifier had a Balanced Accuracy Score: 93.17% and Precision Score High Risk: at 0.09 the Precision Score Low Risk: at 1.00 and the Recall Score Difference: 0.02% .
+In comparison to to the lowest the "EasyEnemble Classifier" had a Balanced Accuracy Score: 93.17% and Precision Score High Risk: at 0.09 the Precision Score Low Risk: at 1.00 and the Recall Score Difference: 0.02% .
 This represents the best credit risk and would be best suited to fit our needs.

 ![](Images/Easy_Classifier.png)